Skip to main content

 • Solder mask and silkscreen: get the must-knows

-What is LQFP64 package?
+What is an LQFP64 package?

 Because of their small size and heat-dissipating characteristics, QFN IC packages are widely used.
 The available QFN variants are suitable for a broad range of applications.
-Hence QFN packages are in high demand when it comes to surface-mount packages.
+Hence, QFN packages are in high demand when it comes to surface-mount packages.

 Let us know if you have any queries about QFN on our forum, SierraConnect.
 Our experts will answer them.